IjzerenHein/react-navigation-shared-element/README.md

 ### createSharedElementStackNavigator

-The `createSharedElementStackNavigator` function wraps an existing stack-navigator and makes shared element transitions possible on it.
+The `createSharedElementStackNavigator` function wraps an existing stack-navigator and enables shared element transitions for it.

 It performs the following actions